richard-vh/CDE_123_HandsOnLab/setup/README.md

 #### 1. Run deploy_hol.py in the Spark 3.5 Virtual Cluster.

-Even if you have multiple Spark 3.5 VC's, this step only needs to be done once in your Spark 3.2 or 3.3 VC.
+This step must only be run once.

-Before proceeding, make sure to update your ~/.cde/config.yaml with your Spark 3.2 or 3.3 Virtual Cluster's CDE Jobs API URL.
+Before proceeding, make sure to update your ~/.cde/config.yaml with your Spark 3.5 Virtual Cluster's CDE Jobs API URL.

 Deployment script command template: